eljokun/MJ2G_BleedingEdge/README.md

 An upgraded version of MathJax-To-Go, STRICTLY FOR WINDOWS, still in development and highly untested, implementing WordHook: An experimental framework that uses the MJ2G code base to create what the Microsoft Word equation editor should have been.
 I hope this helps any of you, especially academics.

+[!WARNING]
+MJ2G_BleedingEdge is highly untested on major platforms, it is stable as of 15/05/2024 running windows 11 23H2, Python 3.12 with MS Office 2021.
+Updates to any of these may break the program, and stability is in no way guaranteed, in fact nothing is.

+[!CAUTION]
+MJ2G_BleedingEdge is strictly **WINDOWS-ONLY**.
+Support should not be expected, at all, for any other OS-es, windows emulators, older versions of windows 11 or anything of the sort.

 # Conditions
 There are no conditions really, but please consider crediting me in any works this helps you in, if you would like that, or buying me a coffee on ko-fi :) Enjoy!